dirklach/frontend-framework-dirk-lach/README.md

 - **Themes**: Overwrite variables within a theme.

 **Demo:** https://friendlycss.vercel.app/ <br>
 *This is a very simplified demo, for testing and development purposes during the creation of the framework.
-A proper demo and documentation will be available soon.*<br><br>
+A proper demo and documentation will be available soon.*<br>

 Created by Dirk Lach, Designer and Developer.